anismiles/html-learning-adventure/docs/index.md

 But here's the most incredible part of all: Tim Berners-Lee could have become the richest person on Earth by putting a patent on his invention.
 Think about it - every time someone used the web, they would have had to pay him money!
 But instead, he gave it away completely FREE to the entire world because he believed everyone should have access to information and knowledge.
 That decision changed everything for billions of people, including you and me.

-Want to know just how explosive the web's growth has been?
-Let's look at some mind-blowing numbers:
+Want to know just how remarkable the web's growth has been?
+Let's look at some impressive numbers:

 <div style="margin: 20px 0; padding: 15px; background-color: #f8f9fa; border-radius: 8px;">
 <h4 style="margin-top: 0;">Website Growth Over Time</h4>